munagekar/m4all/README.md

 --------
 Developed
  1. See the top tracks in the world
+ 2. Caching support for Images

 Under Development
- 1. Caching support for Images
+ 1. Song information Screen Under Development.
+Might take a while for a new android build to come up

-A special thanks to last.fm as we are powered by their api
+A special thanks to last.fm, proudly powered by last.fm